 Additionally, this research also poses serious ethical concerns, such as the possibility that the human cells may stray beyond development of the target organ and reach the developing animal’s brain, possibly affecting its cognition, or its gonads, potentially giving rise to human reproductive cells in the animal.
 The latter raises the disturbing possibility that two animals could conceive a human being.
 Researchers are working to design methods to prevent this from happening, such as genetic modification of the animal so that it does not produce the target organ, but rather a niche that directs the human cells to form that organ.
 This technical possibility is very positive from an ethical point of view.
 Another difficulty is that these experiments, which require human stem cells, sometimes use human embryonic stem cells.
 However, obtaining these necessitates the use of in vitro human embryos and their destruction.
 This use — ethically unacceptable — can be avoided, however, by using another type of human stem cells (see HERE) that do not pose any ethical drawbacks for application.

-Work with non-embryonic stem cells, in this field, should be encouraged
+Work with non-embryonic stem cells should be encouraged

 In conclusion, experiments with human-animal chimeras could bring various important benefits to society, but the ethical questions raised mean that progress must be cautious, ensuring the efficacy of the methods excluding the use of embryos (read our comment on American restriction of human embryos experiments) and controlling the differentiation fate of the human cells in the animal.
 Likewise, work with non-embryonic stem cells should be encouraged (see more about the ethical assessment of human-animal chimeras HERE.